TODAY IN POLITICS | DOES YOUR VOTE MAKE YOU MORE OR LESS OF A CHRISTIAN

 But if serving the LORD seems undesirable to you, then CHOOSE for yourselves this day whom you will serve, whether the gods your ancestors served beyond the Euphrates, or the gods of the Amorites, in whose land you are living.
 But as for me and my household, we will serve the LORD.”

 In conclusion, these facts indicate you're just voting for another job every election.
 You're not voting for a pastor, evangelist, prophet, rabbi, monk, or any other religious leader.
-You're voting for someone who has to serve the citizens.
-They have to separate from their religious beliefs to do so.
+You're voting for someone who has to serve citizens.
+That includes those who have different religious belief’s.
+That means they’d have to separate from their religious beliefs to do the job.
 All points considered, this is why voting for either side won't make you more, or less of a christian.
-But the fruit you bear, your character, integrity, and how you treat people does.
+But the fruit you bear outside of the booth does.
+Your character, integrity, and how you treat people does.
 You can promote Jesus Christ, by practicing his teachings in your life.
-If you want to help people who are losing, let your life tell the world,that "Jesus is the soulution".

 Comments